mgehrls/mgehrls/README.md

 - 👋 Hi, I’m @mgehrls
-- 👀 I'm currently open to working as a front-end developer
+- 👀 I'm open to working as a react frontend developer
-- 🌱 I’m currently learning TypeScript, and interning for a tech start-up.
+- 🌱 I’m currently working as a contract developer for a local company.
 - 📫 You can reach me at mattgehrls@gmail.com.